-As management of the American River Flood Control District (District), we are providing readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2019.
+As management of the American River Flood Control District (District), we are providing readers of the District's financial statements this narrative overview and analysis of the financial activities of the District for the fiscal year ending June 30, 2020.
 We encourage readers to consider the information presented here in conjunction with the accompanying financial statements, footnotes, and supplementary information.

-FINANCIAL HIGHLIGHTS FOR FISCAL YEAR 2018/2019
+FINANCIAL HIGHLIGHTS FOR FISCAL YEAR 2019/2020

-- At the end of the current year, total net position (total assets less total liabilities) of the District was a positive \$16.5 million. - During the year, the District's net position increased by approximately \$541,000.
+- At the end of current year, total net position (total assets and deferred outflows of resources less total liabilities and deferred inflows of resources) of the District was a positive \$16.7 million. - During the year, the District's net position increased by approximately \$176,000.
 The increase was a result of the District's governmental activities (flood protection).
-The District has no business-type activities to report. - At the end of the current year, the District's General Fund reported a total fund balance of \$10.5 million.
-The amount of the unassigned fund balance was \$2,487,000, and the remainder was committed by the Board or in nonspendable form. - The District's capital asset balance before depreciation was \$13.5 million at the end of the year. - The District has recognized a liability in the amount of \$1.0 million for a net pension obligation due to Governmental Accounting Standards Board Statement (GASB) 68.
-See Note E of the basic financial statements. - The District has recognized a liability in the amount of \$3.9 million for post-employment benefits.
-The liability increased approximately \$66 thousand from the prior year.
+The District has no business-type activities to report. - At the end of the current year, the District's General Fund reported a total fund balance of \$11.0 million.
+The amount of the unassigned fund balance was \$2.9 million, and the remainder was committed by the Board or in nonspendable form. - The District's capital asset balance before depreciation was \$13.7 million at the end of the year. - The District has recognized a net pension liability in the amount of \$1.1 million due to Governmental Accounting Standards Board Statement (GASB) 68.
+The liability increased approximately \$115,000 from the prior year.
+See Note E of the basic financial statements. - The District has recognized a liability in the amount of \$4.3 million for post-employment benefits.
+The liability increased approximately \$383,000 from the prior year.
 See Note F of the basic financial statements.